-These financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) and are stated in Trinidad and Tobago Dollars.
+These financial statements are prepared in accordance with International Financial Reporting Standards (IFRS) and are stated in Trinidad and Tobago dollars.
 Based on the provisions of the Trust Deed, the Fund is due to be closed on 2 January 2023.
 Consequently, the going concern assumption is not appropriate.
-In accordance with IAS 1 "Presentation of Financial Statements" the financials statements of the Fund are prepared on a non-going concern basis for the year ended 31 December 2021.
+In accordance with IAS 1 "Presentation of Financial Statements" the financials statements of the Fund are prepared on a non-going concern basis for the year ended 31 December 2021 and 31 December 2022.
 The non-going concern basis of preparation contemplates the realisation of assets and the discharge of liabilities on the termination of the Fund.

-Under this basis of preparation fees, costs, charges and expenses incidental to the administration, management and closure of the Fund are to be recognised in the Statement of Comprehensive Income.
-These costs and charges are not included in the financial statements as they as still to be determined.
+Under this basis of preparation fees, costs, charges and expenses incidental to the administration, management and closure of the Fund are to be recognised in the statement of comprehensive income.
+These costs and charges have been included in the financial statements.